Despite my self-imposed ban, I bought again: evidence that I would have failed as a Spartan.

 After enjoying The Last Werewolf, I bought three Glen Duncan novels: I Lucifer from New Edition

-A Day and a Night and a Day from Oxford Books
+A Day and a Night and a Day and Love Remains also from Oxford Books

 The embarrassing cover below couldn't prevent me from buying Swords and Dark Magic (an anthology edited by Jonathan Strahan and Lou Anders) from a bookstore in Shafto Lane soon to be called 'Stephen's Books'.
 I loved Strahan's The Locus Awards and this collection seems like it's fun as well as having a celebrity list of authors: Gene Wolfe, C.J Cherryh, Michael Moorcock, Robert Silverberg and Joe Abercombie to name but a few.
-More importantly, they are all juicy 'long' short stories rather than flash (which I like reading in folktale or fable form).
+More importantly, they are all juicy 'long' short stories rather than flash fiction.

 And my final buy was recommended by Jasmine in New Edition: Four Novels by Marguerite Duras.
 Which are really four novellas: The Square; Moderato Cantabile; 10:30 on a Summer Night; and The Afternoon of Mr. Andesmas.